CozetteDyer/Escape/README.md

   - Puzzle Room 2:
       1. You encounter a trivia Question.
 Texas is respectful to all forms of objects.
         - Answer: corpse
+      2. Georgia isn't a chilcken, they use their hands to eat.
+        - Answer: Fried Chicken
+      3. These Pipelines Are Really Awesome Like Little Efficient Lines.
+        - perform PARALLEL processing
+      4. The answer lies in memory.
+        - memory-mapped I/O
+      5. The answer is  6.241509074×10^18 electrons of charge.
+        - Ampere